zshi719/2025-Data-24100/project_assignments/part_6.md

 4. Delete accounts
 5. Calculate the return of the stocks owned by a specific account

-**Important note:** Depending on the age of your group members' computers you may struggle to load and use all the data.
-If this is the case for your group, you can create an environment variable called `DOWNSAMPLE` which, when set equal to 1, will only load data from 2016 and 2017.
-This smaller subset of the data should be performant on everyone's computer.
-Using `DOWNSAMPLE` is optional; the environment variable is a flag for the grader to know what is testable.

 Your code must conform to all the requirements of all previous parts, including [Part V](./part_5.md)

 ### Specifications